JOINING THE STOPSO NETWORK AS A THERAPIST

 If you would like to join our network please fill in the form click here

-StopSO prefers therapists who are experienced as therapists, and accredited, or intending to go for accreditation with BACP, UKCP, the National Counselling Society or equivalent.
+StopSO prefers therapists who are experienced as therapists and accredited or intending to go for accreditation with BACP, UKCP, the National Counselling Society or equivalent.
+If you have experience as a therapist but you do not wish to go for accreditation we would still like to hear from you.
 The therapist applying to StopSO does not need to have had any experience of working with this client group (sexual offenders and their families) as training for this is given by StopSO.
 You will be asked for your name, contact details, address including area and postcode, qualifications, accrediting body, and information about any specialist training or experience you have had in the field of working with sexual offenders, your hourly charge and how you would like clients to contact you.
 StopSO requires two references, via online forms.
 One is from your regular supervisor, and the other is from a professional who knows your work as a therapist.
 We may contact the supervisor and the professional reference to verify or clarify what they stated in the online forms.
 You will also be asked to upload copies of your certificates (qualifications), a photo (which is for use within StopSO and will not be used on any website), and a copy of your insurance certificate (which should be for at last £2 million).

 YOUR SUPERVISORS REFERENCE